jibstack64/field/README.md

 ```

-As you can see, this allows you to access the `passed` boolean of the argument, and run code based on if statements, rather than providing a function to be ran.
+As you can see, this allows you to access the `passed` boolean of the argument, and manage code based on if statements.

-*Not only this*, you can access the context outside of a function by accessing the `ctx` variables of your `parser`.
+Not only this, you can access the context outside of a function by accessing the `ctx` variable of your `parser`.
+It is the equivalent of using the context variable passed to a function.